Sex Addiction Signs and Symptoms One Needs to Know

 Dangers of Sex Addiction

 Sex addiction is like any other addiction.
-In fact, it includes dangers for yourself and others.
+In fact, it includes dangers for oneself and others.
 A few of these include:

 - Sexual Transmitted Disease or Infection